atilaneves/dpp/README.md

 * Using it on a C++ header will "work" if it's basically technically C, with `extern(C++)` instead of `extern(C)`
 * Packed structs are not supported yet.
 * C99 bitfields are not supported yet.
 * Only known to work on Linux with libclang.so.6.0.
+It might work in different conditions.
+* When used on multiple files, there might be problems with duplicate definitions depending on imports.
+This will be fixed.

 This is alpha sofware.
 It has however produced programs that compile that #included several "real-life" C headers: